ddev/ddev/docs/content/users/basics/uninstall.md

 # Uninstalling DDEV

-A DDEV-Local installation consists of:
+A DDEV installation consists of:

 * The binary itself (self-contained)
 * The .ddev folder in a project